-The risers feature a foot operated accelerator system with ball bearing pulleys for easy, comfortable high speed cruising.
+The risers feature an accelerator system with ball bearing pulleys for easy, comfortable high speed cruising.
+Using the speed system has exactly the same effect as releasing the trimmers, either can be used in any combination to accelerate the wing.
 Maximum speed is achieved with the trimmers completely released and the speed bar fully accelerated (pulleys overlapped) but be careful, at this speed the wing is very fast and should only be used in calm conditions and with sufficient altitude.